robrwo/Plack-Middleware-Statsd/README.md

     This counter is incremented when the `X-Sendfile` header is added.

+    The header is configured using the `plack.xsendfile.type` environment key, ortherwise the `HTTP_X_SENDFILE_TYPE` environment variable.

+    See [Plack::Middleware::XSendfile](https://metacpan.org/pod/Plack::Middleware::XSendfile) for more information.

 - `psgix.harakiri`

     This counter is incremented when the harakiri flag is set.